wolves/thesis-phoenix/README.md

 You can pass in a default template (otherwise, it'll use the first template option in your config) with `render_dynamic(conn, template: "index.html")`.

-You can choose to make only a portion of your website support static pages by routing more specifically.
+You can choose to make only a portion of your website support dynamic pages by routing more specifically.
 For example, if you want a blog section:

 ```elixir